 I witnessed the changes happening in front of my eyes.
 For one, he made mom look like she constantly had a watermelon tucked under her shirt.
 And she looked tired.
 He’d already taken command of the spare room – there were little clothes everywhere – and everyone was so interested in him.
 Total strangers would strike up conversations with mom about him all the time.

 But something happened on the day of his birth.

 It’s a moment I’ll never forget.
 It’d been raining on the morning my grandmother and I stepped into the hospital and wove our way through the corridors and into the ward.
 Behind the hospital curtain was mom – no longer bulging – and in her arms, a baby.

 “Is that my brother?”

 Last week, he turned nine.
-As he blew out his birthday candles I was reminded of the years of memories I have with him: our first meeting, his first steps, vacations and arguments and dancing an impromptu waltz in the middle of the living room to pop music and the many, many times he’s eaten the last doughnut without offering to share.
-And despite still thinking that a puppy would have been great, I’m glad he’s around.
+As he blew out his birthday candles I was reminded of the years of memories I have with him: our first meeting, his first steps, vacations, and arguments, dancing an impromptu waltz in the middle of the living room to pop music, and the many, many times he’s eaten the last doughnut without offering to share.
+Despite still thinking that a puppy would have been great, I’m glad he’s around.